Marcos Baghdatis: 2010: Return to top 20

 During the 2010 season, Baghdatis was the only player to beat both Roger Federer and Rafael Nadal while they were world No. 1.

 The 2010 season saw Baghdatis return to form.
-He started off the year at the Brisbane International, one of the first ATP 250 tournaments of the season.
-In the first round, he beat Mardy Fish 7–5, 7–5, but he was soundly defeated in his second-round clash against hard-hitting Tomáš Berdych, winning just one game.
-He then entered the next Australian Open series tournament, the Medibank International tournament in Sydney.
-In his opening round, he looked rusty, but managed to beat Australian wild card Nick Lindahl and in the second round, he beat sixth seed Viktor Troicki in two sets.
-Baghdatis then stunned the fourth seed Lleyton Hewitt, rallying from a set and a break down in the second set to win in a three-sets quarterfinal.
-Then he defeated Mardy Fish in another heart-stopping three-set win 6–4, 6–7, 7–6, in the semifinals.
+He started off the year at the Brisbane International beating Mardy Fish before losing to Tomáš Berdych, winning just one game.
+He then entered the Medibank International tournament in Sydney, where he beat Nick Lindahl, Viktor Troicki and Lleyton Hewitt, rallying from a set and a break down in the second set to win in a three-sets quarterfinal.
+Then he defeated Mardy Fish in another heart-stopping three-set win on a final set tie break in the semifinals.
 In the final, he faced Richard Gasquet.
 After a rain delay at the start of the second set, Baghdatis went on to a straight-sets victory, a win which elevated his ATP ranking to No. 31.

-At the Australian Open, Baghdatis beat Italian Paolo Lorenzi in the opening round and 17th seed David Ferrer in the five-sets second round.
+At the Australian Open, Baghdatis beat Paolo Lorenzi in the opening round and 17th seed David Ferrer in the five-sets second round.
 This marked his second career victory after being down two sets to none, while suffering from leg cramping in the final game.
-He faced Lleyton Hewitt in the third round, a rematch of the same tournament and round exactly two years before.
-This time, however, a right shoulder injury forced Baghdatis to retire just 56 minutes into the match after trailing 0–6, 2–4.
+A right shoulder injury forced Baghdatis to retire just 56 minutes into his third round match against Hewitt after trailing 0–6, 2–4.
 After this, his ranking dipped slightly to No. 34 (on 1 January).
-After deciding not to defend his quarterfinal points at the SA Tennis Open in Johannesburg, his ranking dropped two places to No. 36 (on 8 January).

-His next appearance was at the ABN AMRO World Tennis Tournament in Rotterdam where he beat James Blake in a comfortable two-sets victory in the first round.
-However, he was beaten by in-form Nikolay Davydenko in the second round.
+In Rotterdam he beat James Blake in a comfortable two-sets victory, but lost to in-form Nikolay Davydenko in the second round.
 Baghdatis made a second-round appearance at the Open 13 tournament in Marseille, losing to eventual champion Michaël Llodra.
 He then appeared at the Dubai Championships, but came into the tournament with stomach cramps (due to food poisoning).
-Despite the handicap, he courageously beat No. 8 seed Gilles Simon, 7–6, 6–4, in the opening round.
-After a day of rest, he gained a victory over Somdev Devvarman in the second round.
-In the quarterfinals, he defeated Michael Berrer in straight sets.
-In the semifinals, after being a set and a break up, he lost a frustrating match against No. 2 seed and defending champion Novak Djokovic, 7–6, 3–6, 4–6.
+Despite the handicap, he beat No. 8 seed Gilles Simon and then beat Somdev Devvarman and Michael Berrer.
+In the semifinals, after being a set and a break up, he lost a frustrating match against No. 2 seed and defending champion Novak Djokovic.